 Can you Wild Camp on the North Coast 500?

 In this post you probably noticed that we have listed a fully serviced campsite for every night of the trip.
 These come with power hook ups and, more importantly, proper disposal points for chemical toilets and “grey water”, as well as things like showers, flushing toilets, and picnic areas.
-Many are situation in scenic locations such as within a short walk of the ocean or a loch.
+Many are situated in scenic locations such as within a short walk of the ocean or a loch.

-In Scotland, wild camping is certainly legal, but the definition of wild camping is away from a road, and not in a motorized vehicle.
+In Scotland, wild camping is certainly legal, but the definition of wild camping is away from a road, and not in a motorised vehicle.
 Here is a link to the Scottish Outdoor Access Code, plus guidance from Visit Scotland on wild camping.

 That said, there are places around Scotland and the North Coast 500 where you can park up your motorhome and spend the night far away from anyone.
-We would just suggest you take a look at our responsible tips for travel on the North Coast 500 below, be considerate, and not to park overnight where it is clearly stated that you are not allowed to.
+We would just suggest you take a look at our responsible tips for travel on the North Coast 500 below, be considerate, and not park overnight where it is clearly stated that you are not allowed to.

 Parts of Scotland, such as the Loch Lomond & Trossachs National Park, have already had to start clamping down on people wanting to camp because of the inconsiderate actions of a few, as well as overcrowding, so you don’t want to be contributing to a future action like that.